tymyrddin/purple/source/docs/audits/supportive/standards.md

 And you can use the [ISO Online Browsing Platform (OBP)](https://www.iso.org/obp/ui) which will allow access the most up-to-date content in ISO standards, graphical symbols, codes or terms and definitions.
-This way you can preview content before you buy, search within documents and easily navigate between standards.
+This way you can preview content before you buy, search within documents and more easily navigate between standards.

 ## Foundations and vocabulary